Muhayminalam/Cloud-Recon/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## ⚖️ Legal Disclaimer
+## Legal Disclaimer

-This platform is designed for educational purposes and authorized security testing only.
-Users are responsible for ensuring they have proper authorization before testing any systems.
+This platform is designed for educational purposes and authorized cloud security testing only.
+Users are responsible for ensuring they have proper authorization before testing any cloud systems.
 The developers are not responsible for any misuse of this platform.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## Support

 For support, please open an issue on GitHub or contact the development team.